agCleo/craft-oa-ScholIndexes-doc/CRAFTOA-doc-Scopus.md

 ### Joining Process

-Application form for journal suggestion to the CSAB (content selection and Advisory Board):
+Application form for journal suggestion to the CSAB (Content Selection and Advisory Board):
 [https://suggestor.step.scopus.com/suggestTitle/step1.cfm](https://suggestor.step.scopus.com/suggestTitle/step1.cfm) and compliance with a set of editorial and technical requirements.

 **Data Collection Process**